 Best Cross-Training Shoes FAQs

-What is a cross-training shoe for?
+What are cross-training shoes best for?

 Are cross-training shoes good for lifting?

-If you’re a recreational weightlifter a cross-training shoe will get the job done but if you’re training for a weightlifting contest you should invest in a weightlifting shoe.
+If you’re a recreational weightlifter, a cross-training shoe will get the job done, but if you’re training for a weightlifting contest you should invest in a weightlifting shoe.
 Some cross-training shoes are better suited for weightlifting than others, and ultimately the shoe that feels the best on your foot is the one you should go for.

 Further reading